VillageSQL is a drop-in replacement for MySQL with extensions.

 When the insert would violate a unique constraint (primary key or unique index), MySQL runs theUPDATE instead:

-VALUES(col) syntax also works but is deprecated as of MySQL 8.0.20:
+VALUES(col) syntax also works but is deprecated — use row aliases instead:

 REPLACE INTO